About the Artist

 Hausman's awards and honors also include two public art commissions from the City of Santa Cruz and selection as a finalist in the annual Daniel Smith Faces and Places international competition.
-Ms. Hausman’s paintings toured throughout California with the Yosemite Renaissance International Exhibition in 2008 and 2012.
+Ms. Hausman’s paintings were twice selected for inclusion in an exhibit which toured throughout California with the Yosemite Renaissance International Exhibition in 2008 and 2012.
 Earlier, she received the Best of Show award at the AVArtFest at the Triton Museum of Art.

 Constantly honing her craft, Hausman sees painting as a life long adventure of study and exploration.
 She has studied at the Scottsdale Artist School and with modern day master artists in the USA and in France.
 Hausman also teaches painting at her Soquel studio and through the Santa Cruz Art League.

-Hausman is represented by Local Color in Big Sur, Scotts Valley Artisans, Wisteria in Soquel, York Gallery and Framing in Santa Cruz and the ACCI Gallery in Berkeley, California.
+Hausman is represented by ACCI Gallery in Berkeley, Strictly Mission in Soquel, LunaSea in Pescadero, Scotts Valley Artisans, Wisteria in Soquel, and York Gallery in Santa Cruz.
 Ms. Hausman’s work is in public and corporate collections throughout the US and internationally in Canada, France, Norway, Germany, Israel, India, Japan, Australia and others.